Many publishers are comfortable monetizing their traffic with AdSense and other ad networks in the industry.

 DFP, in contrast to both, is a platform that allows publishers to serve and manage their ads from different sources, in and of itself, DFP alone won’t do anything for the publisher’s website.
 To get DFP work, the publisher will have to connect it to the right sources.

-All these platforms are open to being used by publishers and advertisers to maximise their income and traffic respectively.
+All these platforms are open to being used by publishers and advertisers to maximize their income and traffic respectively.

 However, using it to your advantage requires a skill set and a set of rules, and a series of tests.